endormi/awesome-dj/README.md

 ## Building web applications ⛏

-Django's primary goal is to ease the creation of complex, database-driven websites.
-The framework emphasizes `"reusability"` and `"pluggability"` of components, less code, rapid development, and the principle of don't repeat yourself.
-Python is used throughout, even for settings files and data models.
-Django also provides an optional administrative CRUD (create, read, update and delete) interface that is generated dynamically through introspection and configured via admin models.

-Django has adopted Python’s `"batteries included"` approach, the framework has everything necessary to develop a fully fledged application without needing to install any packages.
+Django has adopted Python’s `"batteries included"` approach, the framework has everything necessary to create a fully developed application without needing to install any packages.
-You don’t need to spend hours customizing it to build a simple application since all of the essentials are already available.
+You can start building a simple application instantly without needing to customize it since all of the essentials are already available.

 Django's structure mainly consists of: